John Wolff's Web Museum

 This slightly more complex procedure can be used in both cases).

-then rotate it inwards and upwards to engage the lateral locating
+and upwards and move it further left to engage the lateral locating

-flanges on the top tie rod with the main frame plates.
-Difficulties
+flanges on the top tie rod with the frame plates.
+Insert pivot wire

-- Check that the rock frame swings freely back and forth.
-Push the
+- Check that the rock frame swings freely back and forth on the

-rock frame rearwards and check that all the accumulator latches lift
+pivots.
+Push the rock frame rearwards and check that all the

-under the release bar).
-If any fail to move, remove the pivots, draw
+accumulator latches lift slightly.
+If any fail to move, remove the

-the rock frame forward, and push the recalcitrant latch lifters down
+pivots, draw the rock frame forward, and push the latch lifter down

-behind their operating pins.
+behind its operating pin.
 Replace the pivot wires and check again.

 - Pull the rock frame forward and connect all the toggle links and